 The College of Arts, Humanities and Social Science will consider applications from students who transferred to Edinburgh having completed a full academic year at another UK university and who can provide a transcript to indicate their marks from that first year.

-Unfortunately students who have entered directly into second year from secondary school cannot be considered for General Exchanges.
+Unfortunately students who have entered directly into second year from secondary school cannot be considered for university-wide exchanges.

 College of Science and Engineering